daniel-enqz/ruby-corners-100/DOCKER_IN_RAILS /DEVELOPMENT/DOCKER_COMPOSE.md

 1. Is a tool for managing an application that needs several different containers to work together.
 2. It also manages creating and destroying the resources needed for the app.
+3. The truth, though, is that Compose, as a tool, is really designed to help us during development.

 # Why volumes?
 > “A mounted local volume represents some filesystem that’s shared between your local machine and the